 The colder the average temperature the higher the degree day and, accordingly, effective degree day.

-The average wind is the average of the 8 three-hourly Sydney NSW wind (measured in knots) from 3:00 am (day-1) to midnight inclusive (day+0) as measured at the Sydney Airport weather station (Location ID 66037).
-Average wind is represented by the following formula:
+The average wind is the average of the 8 three-hourly wind (measured in knots) from 3:00 am (day-1) to midnight inclusive (day+0), at the weather observation station(s) specified for this purpose in the Register of Weather Related Information.
+The average wind is represented by the following formula:

-Average wind = 1.000 x average (Sydney Airport) wind
+Average wind = 1.000 x average wind.

-Sunshine hours is the number of hours of sunshine above a standard intensity as measured at the Sydney Airport weather station (Location ID 66037) for the same duration of time between 3:00am (day-1) to midnight inclusive (day+0).
+Sunshine hours is the number of hours of sunshine above a standard intensity for the same duration of time between 3:00am (day-1) to midnight inclusive (day+0), at the weather observation station(s) specified for this purpose in the Register of Weather Related Information.

 The cosine term models seasonality in Customers’ response to different weather.
 Residential Customers more readily turn on the heaters or leave heaters on in winter than in other seasons (early spring, late autumn) for the same change in weather conditions.
 This change in Customers’ behaviour is captured in the cosine term in the effective degree day formula, which implies that for the same weather conditions heating demand is higher in winter than in the shoulder seasons or in summer.